canonical/microceph/docs/reference/commands/cluster.rst

 ``list``
 --------

-List servers in the cluster
+Lists servers in the cluster.

 Usage: